Cochliomyia: North and Central Americas

+North Africa

-The first, and to-date largest, documented infestation of C. hominivorax myiasis outside of the Americas occurred in North Africa from 1989 to 1991.
+The first, and to date the largest, documented infestation of C. hominivorax myiasis outside of the Americas occurred in North Africa from 1989 to 1991.
 The outbreak was traced to a herd of sheep in Libya's Tripoli region, which began suffering screwworm attacks in July 1989; over the following months, the myiasis spread rapidly, infecting numerous herds across a 25,000 km2 area.
 Eventually, the infested region spanned from the Mediterranean coast to the Sahara Desert, threatening the more than 2.7 million animals susceptible to C. hominivorax that inhabited the area.
 More than 14,000 cases of large-scale myiasis due to the C. hominivorax species were documented.
 Traditional control methods using veterinary assessment and treatment of individual animals were insufficient to contain the widely dispersed outbreak, so the United Nations Food and Agriculture Organization launched a program based on the sterile insect technique.
 About 1.26 billion sterile flies were produced in Mexico, shipped to the infested area, and released to mate with their wild counterparts.
 Within months, the C. hominivorax population collapsed; by April 1991, the program had succeeded in eradicating C. hominivorax in the Eastern Hemisphere.
-This effort, which cost under US$100 million, was among the most efficient and successful international animal health programs in UN history.
+This effort, which cost under US$100 million, was declared to have been among the most efficient and successful international animal health programs in UN history.

 The North African outbreak both provided proof of the sterile male technique's efficacy and led to numerous enhancements in its implementation; after 1991, it entered into use across parts of Central and South America.
-However, the inaccessibility of some areas that the fly inhabits, language differences, and the need of constant vigilance have slowed the eradication of this species.
+However, the inaccessibility of some areas that the fly inhabits, language differences, and the need for constant vigilance have slowed the eradication of this species.